 Baumkuchen to take home

 Buchwald’s speciality is the ‘Baumkuchen’ which translates literally as ‘tree cake’.
 The recipe is a secret, but certainly features plenty of sugar, spice and marzipan.
-The cake mixture is rolled onto a sort of spit (now metal, but originally made of wood) that slowly turns over an open flame, creating fine layers upon layers which look the growth rings of a tree – hence the name.
+The cake mixture is rolled onto a sort of spit (now metal, but originally made of wood) that slowly turns over an open flame, creating fine layers upon layers which look like the growth rings of a tree – hence the name.
 The cake is then sealed with a glaze or covered in chocolate.
 The result is so delicious that in 1883 the Buchwald bakery received a warrant of appointment to make Baumkuchen for the royal household.
-And even now, the Schloss Bellevue, once home to Frederick the Great’s youngest brother, Prince Ferdinand of Prussia, and now the official residence of the German president, is just a walk away in the north end of the Tiergarten.
+And even now, the Schloss Bellevue, once home to Frederick the Great’s youngest brother, Prince Ferdinand of Prussia, and now the official residence of the German President, is just a walk away in the north end of the Tiergarten.